endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 We are now at the end, the final beer, and it is bittersweet.
 Not only the selection, IPA, but also the way it's been received and rated by others.
 I wanted to say last but not least, unfortunately both last and least seems to be how many people have come to appreciate the IPA from <a href="http://www.brouwerijhetij.nl/?lang=en" target="_blank">'t IJ</a>.
 It's a shame for me personally since this is one of the first beers that made me realize that in a land  with so much traditional brewing there was definitely a craft beer scene, and a damn good one at that.
 As I have mentioned before,  perhaps I am too lenient and overly forgiving in my appreciation.
 I  would likely be the bizarro-Russian judge when it came to scoring performances.

-> Dutch commentary: Speaking of price it's one of the small beer adjustments I have had to make.
+> Dutch commentary: Price is one of the small beer adjustments I have had to make.
 Similar to back home, beers are cheaper at a store than at the bar but the price difference is not nearly as great as what I’m accustomed to and as a result I often feel I’m getting a better deal at a bar, even with the higher price because of the larger selection than what I tend to keep at home.
-Chalk it up to predictably irrational [link] human perception.
+Chalk it up to <a href="https://en.wikipedia.org/wiki/Predictably_Irrational" target="_blank">predictably irrational</a> human perception.
 All in all prices are cheaper here than back in New York, there are few places that would not be true, both at the bar and at the bottle shops.
 The difference is that the bars tend to charge quite a bit less than in the city but the bottle shops don't provide much of a discount at all (again to what I've become accustomed to).
 As a result, and since things are relative, I tend to appreciate the bar prices a bit more.

 <img src="/gallery/2016/sixpack/label_tij.PNG"> </br>
 <sub>Image source: http://www.brouwerijhetij.nl/?lang=en </sub>